Yi Geun-taek

-Life
+Biography

 Yi was born on 30 September 1865.
 From 1872, Yi was home schooled.
 When Empress Myeongseong refuged to Cheongju because of Imo Incident, Yi was known and after the incident he went to Seoul and passed military examination of Gwageo.
 After the Gojong's internal exile to the Russian legation, Yi was appointed as battalion leader of 3rd Qinwi battalion.
 For merit of dismissal of the Independence Club in October 1898, Yi was appointed as mayor of Seoul, Chief of Police.
 Later, Yi was Observer of North Hamgyong Province, member of Jungchuwon, and staff of Gyeongbu.
 In October 1901, Yi was appointed as Major General and commander of military police.
 In March 1902, Yi was the acting chief of Pyeongriwon.
 On 25 August 1902, Yi became the acting commander of the Mixed Brigade.
 In September 1902, Yi became the director of persecutive of Board of Marshals.
 On 28 October 1902, Yi was the acting minister of military.
-Yi was against Yi Yong-ik, who did not did his duty as an official.
+Yi was against Yi Yong-ik, who did not do his duty as an official.
 He tried to remove Yi Yong-ik from the office.
 On 29 November 1902, Yi was removed from his office.
 On 3 May 1903, Yi became Lieutenant General.
 He tried to strengthen the army by buying naval ships.
 He had many doubts about having a secrete agreement with Russia.
 On 6 February 1904, Yi became director of finance of Board of Marshals.
-For the Japan–Korea Treaty of 1904, Yi was sent as the representative of Korea.
+For the Japan–Korea Treaty of February 1904, Yi was sent as the representative of Korea.
 On 12 April 1905, Yi became the chief of equerry.
 He later became Minister of Nongsanggongbu and Minister of law later.
 On 26 September 1905, Yi was appointed as Minister of Military.
-After getting appointed, Yi asked Gojong of Korea that he is not the right person so the emperor should appoint another person but, Gojong refused to remove Yi from office.